Christ-Mind-Teachings/cmi-ftcm/_book1/chap02.md

 apparent choices based on the values of this world, the valuation of what is valueless, He sees as the nothingness it is.
 Nothingness is nothingness no matter what the form.
 He is not confused by apparent complexity or difference.
-Everything is the difference and when this is learned, choosing will become easy.
+Everything is either true or false and when this is learned, choosing will become easy.
 The confusion in your mind about the value of things, and your inability to discern Truth from illusion, has made your choosing erratic and self-destructive.
 To choose wisely requires you to be aware of the actual value of the alternatives facing you, and the consequences associated with each.
 Without this awareness, you are choosing blindly, acting out the past, and